vserova/book/pages/ch_objmgr.md

     #include <objmgr/align_ci.hpp>
     #include <objmgr/graph_ci.hpp>

-Request an instance of the <span class="nctnt ncbi-class">CObjectManager</span> and store as CRef:
+Request an instance of the `CObjectManager` and store as CRef:

     CRef<CObjectManager> obj_mgr = CObjectManager::GetInstance();

-Create a <span class="nctnt ncbi-class">CScope</span>.
+Create a `CScope`.
 The Scope may be created as an object on the stack, or on the heap:

     CRef<CScope> scope1 = new CScope(*obj_mgr);
     CScope scope2(*obj_mgr);